DarkMachines/high-dimensional-sampling/manual/01_creating_a_procedure.md

 This is Initialisation method in which anything can be done.
 At the very least it should define the `self.store_parameters` property as a list, containing the names of the parameters of the Procedure.
-These parameters will then autometically be stored when an experiment is run.
+These parameters will then automatically be stored when an experiment is run.
 If no procedure parameters exist, `self.store_parameters` should be an empty list.

 Your implementation of this initialisation method is allowed to include extra